 The creative program is designed to support a wide range of projects, including exhibitions, architecture and design projects, performances, interdisciplinary projects, residencies, 1:1 testing of public art, education and discursive projects and events and festivals.
 Projects can be proposed for any of the spaces or areas of the site – the White Box, Black Box, Clear Box, Open Box and throughout the grounds and under the Superstructure.

-For 2019 Testing Grounds is seeking EOIs for creative projects that benefit from sharing the site with other creative projects.
+Testing Grounds is seeking EOIs for creative projects that benefit from sharing the site with other creative projects.
 We also strongly encourage projects that utilise the outdoor infrastructure and grounds.

 Cross programming; seeing what emerges when divergent groups come together on-site and work alongside and with each other.